 In 1994, Idaho was invited to participate in the Federal Railroad Administration's State Participation Program.
-The commission has a State Program Manager and one FRA certified hazardous material inspector.
+The Commission has a State Program Manager and one FRA certified hazardous material inspector.
+Hazardous material inspections are conducted in rail yards.

-The commission inspects railroad-highway grade crossings where incidents occur, investigates citizen complaints of unsafe or rough crossings and conducts railroad-crossing surveys.
+The Commission inspects railroad-highway grade crossings where incidents occur, investigates citizen complaints of unsafe or rough crossings and conducts railroad-crossing surveys.

-The commission also plays a role when rail lines are abandoned.
+The Commission also plays a role when rail lines are abandoned.
 More than 900 miles of railroad track in Idaho have been abandoned since 1976.

-Federal law governs rail line abandonments, and the federal Surface Transportation Board (STB. formerly the Interstate Commerce Commission) decides the final outcome of abandonment applications.

-Under Idaho law, however, after a railroad files its federal notice of intent to abandon, the Idaho commission must determine whether the proposed abandonment would adversely affect the public interest.
-The commission then reports its findings to the STB.
+Federal law governs rail line abandonments, and the federal Surface Transportation Board (STB), formerly the Interstate Commerce Commission.
+The STB decides the final outcome of abandonment applications.
+Under Idaho law, however, after a railroad files its federal notice of intent to abandon, the Commission must determine whether the proposed abandonment would adversely affect the public interest.
+The Commission then reports its findings to the STB.
 In reaching a conclusion, the Commission considers whether abandonment would adversely affect the service area, impair market access or access of Idaho communities to vital goods and services, and whether the line has a potential for profitability.

+Rail Safety Category Totals

+Idaho Railroad Track Miles 1710/996 Class I

+Hazmat Inspections 261

+Rail Cars inspected 12,212

+Railcar Violations 9

+Railcar Defects 165

+Railroad Grade Crossings Inspected 327

+Crossing Accidents Investigated 28

+Crossing Complaints Investigated 3

+Crossing Complaints Validated 5

+Locomotives Inspected 4

+Locomotive defects 0